simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - TheGrinder
     - Apache Jmeter
     - Bees with Machine Guns
+    - use bash 'stress' command to simulate CPU spike

 #### RDS
 - RDS and Multi-AZ Failover
     - RDS is for DR, not for performance, exact copy of DB in another AZ, fails over (automatically) to that DB if the primary isn't usable